Dear Parents and Guardians,

 "The Shawnee Marching Band has given me new friends; great people I never would have met otherwise.
 It has also helped to improve my trumpet skills so much.
 I learned more lessons here than in any other activity I've ever done."

-Marching band includes a summer band camp.
-We use this time to learn the show and to build and strengthen friendships.
-It allows you to get to know upper classmen before school even starts!
-You gain 80+ friends before school even begins!
+Marching band includes a summer band camp in August.
+We use this time to learn our season show and to build and strengthen friendships.
+Our summer camp allows you to get to know upperclassmen and gain 80+ friends before school even starts!

 Many travel over the summer.
 We understand that you may miss some summer practices.
 The general rule for summer attendance is if you are in town, you should be at practice.
-Most importantly just communicate with me if your child cannot attend.
+Most importantly, just communicate with me if your child cannot attend.
+Please click the link on the sidebar to view our season calendar.

-Except for the Memorial Day Parade, the schedule ends by the end of November.
-Marching Band is a fall activity and does not interfere with winter or spring sports.
+Our first practice is July 13th.
+Except for the Memorial Day Parade, our season ends by the end of November.
+Marching Band is a fall activity and does not interfere with any winter or spring sports.

-You may sign up by going to "2018 Sign Up Form".
 Please feel free to email me at firstname.lastname@example.org with any questions you may have!
+We hope you'll join us!